 Figure 1: Summed urban climate mitigation articles, grouped according to city size.
 Where available, urban agglomeration data is used.
 Cities with more than 40 articles are identified.

 Considering the global population distribution across these different city types, is the current focus of research justified?
 Figure 2 shows, by region, the proportion of articles, article citations and inhabitants for each size of city.
 Worldwide, we observe a bias towards research on larger cities over smaller cities.
 These results are most stark in Asia, where articles on mega-cities account for almost x% of all studies and gather x% of citations, relative to smaller cities.
-In stark contrast to the predominant focus of research, Asia has a very low proportion of mega-city inhabitants (10%), and a high proportion of inhabitants living in small agglomerations of less than 0.3m persons (33%).
+In stark contrast to the predominant focus of research, Asia has a very comparativley low proportion of mega-city inhabitants (10%), and a high proportion of inhabitants living in small agglomerations of less than 0.3m persons (33%).
 Similar mismatches can be seen in Europe, Latin America, North America and Oceania.
-Moreover, citations patterns can exacerbate the literature bias – exaggerating the influence of studies on large cities and downplaying the importance of small cities, even where the literature is available (for instance in Europe, where x% of articles refer to small cities, but receive only x% of citations in the region).
+Moreover, in some cases citations patterns can exacerbate the literature bias – exaggerating the influence of studies on large cities and downplaying the importance of small cities, even where the literature is available (for instance in Europe, where x% of articles refer to small cities, but receive only x% of citations in the region).

 Figure 2: Regional size and citation biases in urban mitigation case study research